Problem-solving that sticks

 From curious to confident in three simple steps.

-Lock in a small-group spot (max 15) for the 9-week term.
-Just $350 early-bird until 6 July.
+Lock in a small-group spot (max 15) for the 8-week term. $320 for the term — $40 per class.

 Your child builds a real game week by week and presents it at the ThinkerLab Arcade Expo.